Gorilla Tracking tips for first timers - Facts and tips on Gorilla tracking

-The main attraction for visitors to Uganda is gorilla trekking.
+The main attraction for visitors to Uganda is gorilla tracking.
 In order to track the mountain Gorillas you need to have purchased your gorilla tracking permit well in advance, they are sold up to two years in advance so you need to plan ahead.

 Today, around 400 mountain gorillas call the Bwindi Impenetrable National Park their home.
 Of these, nine mountain gorillas families (each family usually consists of 10-15 members) have been habituated, meaning that although they are still wild they have become accustomed to humans and are unlikely to attack.